rails/rails/guides/source/testing.md

 ### Helpers Available for Integration Tests

-Let's get briefly introduced to some of the helpers we can choose from.
+Let's get briefly introduced to some of the helpers we can choose from in our integration tests.

 For dealing with the integration test runner, see [`ActionDispatch::Integration::Runner`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html).